 - Awareness through social media, radio, print media, educational films and documentaries

 - Training workshops

-The Wilderness Foundation acknowledges that on ground support, public awareness and increased security will not succeed in the long term to solve the rhino poaching crises if the reduction for the demand of rhino horn from the user countries are not addressed.
-With the knowledge that 90% of poached rhino horn goes to Vietnam, which is a key user country, the Wilderness Foundation developed its approach for reducing demand for rhino horn in Vietnam through the following activities:
+Wilderness Foundation Africa acknowledges that on ground support, public awareness and increased security will not succeed in the long term to solve the rhino poaching crises if the reduction for the demand of rhino horn from the user countries are not addressed.
+With the knowledge that 90% of poached rhino horn goes to Vietnam, which is a key user country, Wilderness Foundation Africa developed its approach for reducing demand for rhino horn in Vietnam through the following activities:

 - Enacting MOU between governments of South Africa and Vietnam